abellion/vue-router-shield/README.md

 - `BeforeUpdate` guards are executed **only** when the route they're bound to is **updated**.
 - `BeforeEnter` guards are executed **only** when the route they're bound to is **entered**.

-They are called with three arguments : the route we're going to (`to`), the route we're coming from (`from`), and a `next` function that must be called in order to validate the navigation.
+They are called with three arguments : the route we're going `to`, the route we're coming `from`, and a `next` function that must be called in order to validate the navigation.
 If you want to abort the navigation or create a redirect, either pass `false` or a route location.

 ```js
 // BeforeEach